 There are two seating options available.
 The first option is with the regular seating.
 Most rows are made up of two groups of three seats with the aisle in the middle.
 For the wheelchair accessible space, one seat is removed and you can park yourself there.
 Technically, you reserved the seat next to the space, so feel free to sit in your chair or transfer over.

 The other option is the private room (“ko-shitsu”).
 While it looks small, a wheelchair can be maneuvered in and still allow for two companions to sit on the bench.
 The bench can be converted to a bed.
 The door is lockable to prevent people searching for the bathroom from opening the door every few minutes.
 If you want to use the private room you must be booked roughly two days in advance.

 Another reason you will want to get a reserved seat is because the wheelchair accessible toilet is located in the same train car as the accessible seating!
 While not huge, considering the space restrictions, it is big enough.
 Unfortunately, when you get in, you will be facing the toilet, requiring a 180° turn in a cramped space.
 But it sure beats the alternative!

 For your Consideration

 The Shinkansen lines are all a bit different.
-From personal experience, on the Tokaido Line, simple requesting the the private room is all that is required.
+For example, on the Tokaido Line, simply requesting the the private room is all that is required.
 On the northern Tohoku Line, you may be told you need to use the regular wheelchair seat as they prefer to keep the private room open in case someone gets sick or for nursing mothers.
 Additionally, the wheelchair space by the regular seats on the Tohoku Line isn’t very wide and you may need to move every time the refreshment trolley comes by.